 If you know your niche well, put a few keywords into Google and see what your competition ranks for.
 Google puts only the most relevant content on page one.

-The ranking pages will provide you with clues regarding the type of content you should create and keywords to consider.
+The ranking pages will provide clues regarding the type of content you should create and keywords to consider.

 For example, if you ran a beauty blog and wanted to write a post about popular beauty products, enter that term into Google to spy on the competition.